Highlands at Waikele

 No analysis available

-10 of 11 current MLS listings list OTCOEX in association_fee_includes indicating common area electricity is included.
-Public remarks do not explicitly mention 'common area electricity' or 'building power included' (agents generally reference amenities but not fee inclusions), so evidence comes almost entirely from repeated MLS checkbox entries across multiple listings.
+11 of 12 current MLS listings list OTCOEX in association_fee_includes indicating common area electricity is included.
+Public remarks do not explicitly mention 'common area electricity' or 'building power included,' suggesting the evidence is primarily the repeated MLS checkbox (possible agent copy/paste) rather than remark confirmation.

 No analysis available